gohugoio/hugo/content/extras/scratch.md

 For single values, `Add` accepts values that support Go's `+` operator.
 If the first `Add` for a key is an array or slice, the follwing adds will be appended to that list.

-The scope of the backing data is global for the given `Node` or `Page`, and spans partial and shortcode includes.
+The scope of the backing data is global for the given `Node`, `Page` or `Shortcode`, and spans partial and shortcode includes.

+Note that `.Scratch` from a shortcode will return the shortcode's `Scratch`, which in most casses is what you want.
+If you want to store it in the page scroped Scratch, then use `.Page.Scratch`.

 ## Sample usage